antoninhrlt/i2clib/README.md

 creation made for AZDelivery OLED i2c displays

 ## Simple Example
-The library is programmed in Rust, so in this example we will use Rust and Cargo tool.
+This library is written in Rust, so in this example we will use the Rust language and the Cargo tool.
 Another language ?
 Without Cargo ?
-Let's see [other examples](#other-examples)
+Let's see the [other examples](#other-examples)

-Generate your project with Cargo by running `$ cargo init` in your shell at the directory you chosen earlier.
+Generate a project with Cargo by running `$ cargo init` in your shell at the directory you chosen earlier.
 Edit "Cargo.toml" file and add the following part:
 ```toml